CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/workspaces-and-collaboration.md

 Say you have a Jenkins box that integrates and stages code for testing.
 You want to collaborate with other Jenkins experts to make the box configuration highly usable.
 So you give their workspace edit access.
 Next, the QA team needs this box to deploy and run tests, so you give their workspace view access.
 Now the QA team can deploy Jenkins instances, but as you’d expect, they aren’t allowed to change the underlying Jenkins box definition.

-Notice that providers and policy boxes cannot be shared with workspaces that are not in the same Cost Center.
+**Notice** that providers and policy boxes cannot be shared with workspaces that are not in the same Cost Center.

-#### Steps
+#### Sharing with other users

 1. From the box, instance, or provider detail page, click **Share**.

     ![workspace-and-sharing6.png](../../images/cloud-application-manager/workspace-and-sharing6.png)

-2. In the sharing dialog, type the name of the users or workspaces you want to share with and select them.
+2. In the sharing dialog, start typing the name of the users or workspaces you want to share with and select them.

     ![workspace-and-sharing7.png](../../images/cloud-application-manager/workspace-and-sharing7.png)